astropy/astropy/docs/development/releasing.rst

 process (re-running the scripts in order as needed).

-The end of the ``consistency.html`` page will then show a series of ``git cherry-pick`` commands to update the maintainence branch with the PRs that are needed to make the milestones and branches consistent.
-Make sure you're in the correct maintainence branch with e.g.,
+The end of the ``consistency.html`` page will then show a series of ``git cherry-pick`` commands to update the maintenance branch with the PRs that are needed to make the milestones and branches consistent.
+Make sure you're in the correct maintenance branch with e.g.,

     $ git checkout v1.3.x
     $ git pull upstream v1.3.x  # Or possibly a rebase if conflicts exist